acozine/ansible/docs/docsite/rst/plugins/module_util.rst

 Enabling module utilities
 -------------------------

-You can add custom module utilities test plugin by dropping it into a ``module_utils`` directory adjacent to your collection or role, just like any other plugin.
+You can add a custom module utility by dropping it into a ``module_utils`` directory adjacent to your collection or role, just like any other plugin.

 .. _using_module_utils:

 Using module utilities
 ----------------------

-Link to dev guide page.
+For information on using module utilities, see :ref:`developing_module_utilities`.

 .. seealso::